LucasAnfang/LogoRecogniton/Backend/README.md

 # REST-Shop
-shop REST API using Node.js and mongo
+logod etection REST API using Node.js and mongo

-Pull this project and 'npm install' on your machine to finish setup.
+Pull this project and 'npm install' on your machine to finish setup if you want to work on the rest api component.
-I am trying to teach myself some of the features of Node.js, RESTful services, MongoDB, and get better with javascript.

-I am following a really good tutorial series I will link below (Would recommend).
+image processing is done un the python section (in py)

 Tutorial link: https://www.youtube.com/watch?v=0oXYLzuucwE&t=7s